ibrahimuludag/OutputCachingTryout/README.md

 # Introduction
 *Output Caching* was one of my favorite features in .Net Framework.
 Unfortunately  output caching was not available *.Net Core* until .Net 7 version.

 The output caching middleware enables caching of HTTP responses. .Net saves the cached entries on the server.
-Thus, you have more control on caching.
+Thus, you have more control over caching.

 The output caching middleware can be used in all types of ASP.NET Core apps: Minimal API, Web API with controllers, MVC, and Razor Pages.

 # Basics
-Add output cache middleware to services and then to processing pipeline as below.
+Add output cache middleware to services and then to the processing pipeline as below.

     builder.Services.AddOutputCache();
 	.....